yurright/Harvard-CS50-Repo/DataStructures.md

 # Data Structures

+The best way to implement a dynamic set depends upon the operations that you need to support.

 ## Operations
 Operations on a dynamic set can be grouped into two categories: queries, which simply return information about the set, and modifying operations, which change